inbo/niche_vlaanderen/docs/installation.rst

 Upgrading
 =========

-Existing installations of Niche can be updated using pip (run from the Anaconda prompt.
+Existing installations of niche_vlaanderen can be updated using pip (run from the Anaconda prompt).

 .. code-block:: shell

+    (C:\Users\myusername\Miniconda3) C:\Users\myusername> conda activate niche
-    pip install niche_vlaanderen --upgrade
+    (niche) C:\Users\myusername> pip install niche_vlaanderen --upgrade

+Note you might need to update other packages.

 Installing a specific version
 =============================

-If you want to install a specific niche version, you can install using pip:
+If you want to install a specific niche_vlaanderen version, you can install using pip:

 .. code-block:: shell

-    (C:\Users\johan\Miniconda3) C:\Users\johan> activate niche
+    (C:\Users\myusername\Miniconda3) C:\Users\myusername> conda activate niche
-    (niche) C:\Users\johan> pip install niche_vlaanderen==1.0
+    (niche) C:\Users\myusername> pip install niche_vlaanderen==1.0

 Alternative installation
 ========================
-It is possible to install niche without using an environment.
+It is possible to install niche_vlaanderen without using an environment.
 This is currently not the recommended installation as it requires setting an environment variable for opening some grid files.
 (See :ref:`missing_gcs` for instructions).